 Play Space Award

-This award recognises the outdoor playground environment and spaces in nurseries/primary schools where innovative equipment creates opportunities for learning.
+Returning for 2023 presented to the outdoor playground environment and spaces in nurseries/primary schools where innovative equipment creates opportunities for learning.

 Kentmere Academy and Nursery, Rochdale

 Kentmere Academy has invested in its outdoor facilities to promote fitness, learning outdoors, wellbeing and mental health.
 All classes nursery - year 2 have outside classroom areas to help promote learning and independent study / challenge areas.
 It provides a playing field, sports court, outdoor playing equipment including soft floor play, gym equipment, games for fun and learning, a reading hut, track, polymer climbing frame, forest area, outside growing beds, scooters, and sports equipment.
 Children also use this space after school at the Reading Enrichment Club, supported by ‘Reading Ambassador’ students.